 4. Embed your videos in blog posts

-Remember to include a single video on every page and make sure that it is relevant to its content.
+Remember to include a single video on every page and ensure it is relevant to its content.
 Embed only one video in each blog post.
 Avoid embedding the same video for multiple pages, as that might confuse the search engines.
-You can find the embed code by clicking on the embed link in your YouTube videos as shown below:
+You can find the embed code by clicking on the embed link in your YouTube videos, as shown below:

 5. Don’t forget mobile optimization

-If you are uploading videos on YouTube, then use interactive cards instead of annotations.
+If you upload videos on YouTube, use interactive cards instead of annotations.
 YouTube annotations are essential tools to boost engagement with viewers and grow your audience.
 But, annotations do not work on mobile videos.

 6. Use YouTube shorts and leverage advertising

-YouTube shorts are 60 second long videos that you can quickly record and upload.
-You can edit videos with several creative tools, stitch shorter clips together with a multi-segment camera or add music from YouTube’s library.
+YouTube shorts are 60-second-long videos that you can quickly record and upload.
+You can edit videos with several creative tools, stitch shorter clips with a multi-segment camera or add music from YouTube’s library.